 How do we anticipate and comprehend worlds just beyond our grasp?
 How do we find ways of understanding and portraying the interplay between science and religion on film?
-As part of the Wellcome Trust funded Playing God Project the Science Entertainment Lab at the University of Manchester will host a film series in the spring of 2015 consisting of six films that confront questions about the nature of and connections between science and religion.
-Screenings will be on Thursdays across March, April, and May in the historic Engine House at the International Anthony Burgess Foundation in Manchester.
+As part of the Wellcome Trust funded Playing God Project the Science Entertainment Lab at the University of Manchester will host a new film series in the spring of 2016 consisting of six films that deal with questions about connections between science and religion.
+Screenings will be on Thursdays across March, April, May and June in the historic Engine House at the International Anthony Burgess Foundation in central Manchester.
 These events are free and open to the public.
 At each film screening an expert speaker will provide a brief introduction at 6.30pm and then lead a post-screening discussion with the audience.
-The evening will include an opening reception from 6.00pm where drinks will be available for purchase.
+The evening will include an opening reception from 6.00pm where drinks and snacks will be available for purchase.

-Introduced by science fiction researcher and Planet of the Apes expert Dr Amy C. Chambers (University of Manchester)
+Introduced by science fiction researcher Dr Amy C. Chambers (University of Manchester)

-Introduced by historian of science and media scholar Dr William R. Macauley (University of Manchester)
+Introduced by historian of science Dr William R. Macauley (University of Manchester)

 The venue is on the corner of Cambridge Street and Hulme Street.
 Hulme Street is a turning off Oxford Road.